kazurayam/SpecifyingBrowserForIndividualTestCasesWithinATestSuite/docs/index.md

 ## Conclusion

 I don’t think the original idea (run Test Cases with different borwser in a Test Suite) is pragmatic.
 It is no use.

-It was technically interesting to develop this project.
+Nevertheless, it was technically interesting to develop this project.
 The `TS2` worked fine.
-So I am contented with this time of experiment.

-I would stop my hands on this project for now.
+So I am contented with this time of experiment.I would stop my hands on this project for now.

-A restricting faster for me is that the `com.kms.katalon.core.webui.keyword.builtin.OpenBrowserKeyord` class is coded with `@CompileStatic` annotations.
+A fact that the `com.kms.katalon.core.webui.keyword.builtin.OpenBrowserKeyord` class is coded with `@CompileStatic` annotations --- this is a constraint for me.
 This makes my works very dirty.
-I do not like to publish this project because of this restriction.
+I do not like to publish this project because of this.